How do I challenge a Will?

 This is where the deceased had pressure placed upon them or were influenced into either making or changing the terms of a Will.

-This is often a difficult ground to prove when you challenge a Will.
+It can be a difficult ground to prove.
 However, the tell-tale signs of undue influence include

 Lack of Knowledge and Approval